Clashsoft/bootstrap-darkmode/README.md

 Note that not all components are fully supported yet.
 Mostly the contextual color classes can cause problems.

+If you are using Angular, check out [ng-bootstrap-darkmode](https://github.com/Clashsoft/ng-bootstrap-darkmode).

 ## Usage

 ### With NPM/Yarn/PNPM